Table of Contents

 How to Test Whether Infinox Is a Scam

-- Verify licensing: Confirm with regulators like the FCA or ASIC which entity you’ll be trading under.
+- Verify licensing: Confirm with regulators like FCA, ASIC, or CySEC which entity you’ll trade under.

-- Look for red flags: Beware of brokers who push offshore accounts without explaining the risks.
+- Watch for offshore red flags: Be wary if brokers push high-leverage offshore accounts without clear explanations.

-- Check authentic reviews: Investigate recurring complaints on sites like Forex Peace Army and TrustPilot.
+- Check authentic reviews: Investigate patterns of complaints on sites like TrustPilot or Forex Peace Army.

-- Use a demo account: Reputable brokers allow users to test their services before depositing real funds.
+- Use a demo account: Legitimate brokers allow risk-free practice before depositing real funds.

 Final Verdict & Alternatives